 Important Information.
-This Program Description provides important information about the Nevada Employee Savings Trust Program known as NEST (the "Program") including a description of the Investment Options, principal risks, fees, and charges associated with an account in the Program ("Account").
+This Program Description provides important information about the Colorado SecureSavings Program ("the Program") including a description of the Investment Options, principal risks, fees, and charges associated with an account in the Colorado SecureSavings Program ("Account").
 "We," "us," or "our" refers to the Program.
-"You" or "Account Owner" means any person for whom an Account has been established and upon your death, your Beneficiaries.
+"You" means any person for whom an Account has been established and upon your death, your beneficiaries.
 This Program Description should be read in conjunction with the Custodial Account Agreement, Disclosure Statement and Financial Disclosure for the Roth IRA (unless you choose a Traditional IRA, as defined in this Program Description) established for you in connection with the Program, all of which are available at the website or by phone at the Program Contact Information below (the "Program Documents").
-These Program Documents are incorporated by reference into this Program Description and, together, set forth the terms applicable to you and your account.
+These Program Documents are incorporated by reference into this Program Description.
 You should read the information in this Program Description and the other Program Documents in their entirety before making any decisions about your Account and before you contribute to, or your Employer starts processing any payroll Contributions on your behalf to, your Account.
-In the event of a conflict between the Program Documents and applicable law, applicable law will control.
+In the event of a conflict between the Program Documents and applicable law will control.

-The information in this Program Description is believed to be accurate as of the cover date and is subject to change without prior notice.
+The information in this Program Description is believed to be accurate as of the cover date and is subject to change without notice.
 No one is authorized to provide information that is different from the information in the most current form of this Program Description and any subsequent revisions.
 We may revise this Program Description from time to time to comply with changes in the law or regulations, or if it is determined to be in the Program's best interest.
-Please keep a copy of this Program Description, as revised, and any Account statements or communications you receive for your records.
+Please keep a copy of this Program Description, as revised, and any Account Statements or communications you receive for your records.

 Why You are Receiving this Program Description.
-Nevada law requires certain employers to facilitate the Program by providing their employees with the opportunity to save through payroll deductions.
-The Program is not an employer-sponsored retirement plan.
-Your employer is not a fiduciary to the Program.
-The Program was established by the State of Nevada (the "State") to provide employees whose employers do not offer a Tax-Favored Retirement Plan the opportunity to save for their retirement.
+Colorado law requires certain employers to facilitate the Program by providing their employees with the opportunity to save through payroll deductions.
+The Program was established by the State of Colorado (the "State") to provide employees whose employers do not offer a Tax-Qualified Retirement Plan the opportunity to save for their retirement.
 You will be automatically enrolled in the Program unless you opt out.
 Your participation in the Program is completely voluntary.
 You can opt out at any time by contacting the Program online or by phone at the Program Contact Information below.
 Saving through a Roth IRA may not be appropriate for all individuals.
 You should consult your financial or tax advisor regarding any questions about whether, and if so how, you should participate in the Program.
-The State, not your Employer, administers the Program or make their own Contributions to your Account.
+The State, not your employer, sponsors the Program.
+Your employer is not allowed to provide tax, investment, financial, or other advice concerning the Program or make their own Contributions to your Account.
 Employers will not be liable for the decisions you make with respect to the Program.